devtron-labs/devtron/docs/README.md

 #### Multi cloud deployment

-* Deploy to multiple Kubernetes clusters on multiple cloud from one Devtron setup.
+* Deploy to multiple Kubernetes clusters on multiple cloud/on-prem from one Devtron setup.
 * Works for all cloud providers and on-premise Kubernetes clusters.